 However, there must be at least two properties involved in the servitude to be a praedial servitude.

-Examples of such a servitude are a right of way or a servitude that restricts the erecting of a building above a certain height that may obscure the view of the holder of the servitude.
+Examples of such a servitude are a right of way or a servitude that restricts the erecting of a building above a certain height that may obscure the view of the holder of the servitude, and which may negatively affect property values.

 Praedial servitudes can either be granted for a short-term period or they could last indefinitely.